 As you may need to use the Emergency Shelter in your community, it is important to know if language support is available.
-Keep important contact numbers close at hand You must know how to report your safety to your school.
+Keep important contact numbers close at hand You must know how to report your safety to your school through the portal site (https://mynu.jp/).
 Try to avoid using telephones for voice messages immediately after a large earthquake.
 Earthquake Damage Prevention on Campus Earthquake-resistant buildings on the Nagoya University campus